CHTC/2020-05-18-chtc-day/index.md

 For a workshop please delete the following block
 {% endcomment %}
 <div class="alert alert-danger" style="font-size: 120%;">
+Have you ever wondered about how other people are using the CHTC for research or wanted to learn more about how to run work in CHTC?

-Join the CHTC facilitation team and your fellow CHTC users at CHTC Day 2020!
+Join the CHTC facilitation team and your fellow CHTC users at CHTC Day 2020 and:
 <ul>
 <li>Learn more about how other people are using CHTC.</li>
 <li>Connect with other CHTC users and share ideas and tips.</li>
 <li>Get the latest updates on CHTC's capabilities.</li>
-<li>Meet other CHTC staff and take a tour of a server room</li>
+<li>Meet CHTC staff and take a tour of a server room</li>
 </ul>

 <h2>Save the date - registration opening in April</h2>